-- What does this tell you about Nietzsche? - What kind of God would be worthy of being praised all the time? - What other reasons have you heard people give for not believing in the God that Nietzsche said he doesn't believe in?
+- Why do you think Nietzsche felt this way? - What other reasons have you heard people give for not believing in the God that Nietzsche said he doesn't believe in?

 Compare and contrast the comments by American filmmaker Woody Allen immediately below with the words of the Apostle Paul that follow it.